1. These Terms apply to your use of the Service (as that term is defined below). By accessing and using the Service:

 a party includes that party’s permitted assigns.

-Permitted Users means your personnel who are authorised to access and use the Service on your behalf in accordance with clause 5.3.
+Permitted users means your personnel who are authorized to access and use the Service on your behalf in accordance with clause 5.3.

 a person includes an individual, a body corporate, an association of persons (whether corporate or not), a trust, a government department, or any other entity.

 personal information means information about an identifiable, living person.

 personnel includes officers, employees, contractors and agents, but a reference to your personnel does not include us.

 Service means the service having the core functionality described on the Website, as the Website is updated from time to time.